Oliver Höner

 Oliver Höner (born 18 September 1966) is a Swiss figure skating coach and former competitor.
-A member of EC Zürich, he became an eleven-time (1979, 1980, 1982, 1984–1991) Swiss national champion and placed in the top ten at five ISU Championships – four Europeans and the 1989 Worlds in Paris.
-His best result, sixth, came at the 1990 Europeans in Leningrad.
+As a member of EC Zürich, he became an eleven-time Swiss national champion (1979, 1980, 1982, 1984–1991) and placed in the top ten at five ISU Championships – four Europeans and the 1989 Worlds in Paris.
+His best result was a sixth-place finish at the 1990 Europeans in Leningrad.
 He also represented Switzerland at the 1988 Winter Olympics in Calgary, finishing 12th.

-Höner founded the Art on Ice ice show in 1995.
-He has also worked as a coach.
-His former students include Lucinda Ruh, Martine Adank, and Viviane Käser.
+In 1995, Höner founded the Art on Ice ice show.
+He has also worked as a coach, and his former students include Lucinda Ruh, Martine Adank, and Viviane Käser.